scipy-conference/scipy_proceedings/papers/PiYueh_Chuang/main.rst

 2. Solving Navier-Stokes equations with PINN
 --------------------------------------------

-The incompressible Navier-Stokes equations in the vector form are composed of the continuity equation:
+The incompressible Navier-Stokes equations in vector form are composed of the continuity equation:

 .. math::
    :label: eq:continuity